 It could be a harmless gene mutation.
 If you randomly find one long, dark hair, it may be that a single hair follicle diverted from its normal path.
 Atlanta dermatologist Angela Love Bookout, MD says, “The growth phase in a hair‘s lifecycle determines its characteristics, such as its length and diameter.
 At any point, a gene mutation of a single follicle, due to trauma or environmental influences, can result in a longer, darker hair.
 And, once it has mutated, it will continue to grow that way.”

 Pluck individual hairs or use a depilatory.
 “Plucking a random hair may work better than shaving it because there is typically a longer time for regrowth when you pluck,” says Dr. Palmer.
 Depilatory creams are another effective solution, as they work to dissolve hair at the skin’s surface without any pain.
 Some depilatories also reduce the density and length of the hair so that it grows back lighter, shorter and less frequently.
-To target an individual hair at it’s root, try a pair of tweezers that light up your trouble spot, like Tweezerman Exertweeze Lighted Slant Tweezer ($27).
-And to keep hairs at bay in general, use Nair Facial Hair Remover Cream ($7), a moisturizing depilatory cream that leaves skin super smooth.
+To target an individual hair and firmly remove it from the root, try the cult-classic Tweezerman Platinum Silver Slant Tweezer ($23).
+And to keep hairs at bay in general, use Nair Hair Remover Moisturizing Face Cream ($4), a moisturizing depilatory cream that leaves skin super smooth.

 Try in-office laser hair removal.
-When DIY methods aren’t producing the results you hoped for, it may be time to see a doctor.
-“Some at-home hair removal systems aren’t advised for those with certain hair or skin colors, but a dermatologist has access to different tools and technologies,” says Dr. Bookout.
+When DIY methods aren’t producing the results you hoped for, it may be time for laser hair removal, which Dr. Peredo says can offer permanent results for some patients.
+“The light targets the bulb of the hair follicle and destroys it,” she explains.
+Dr. Bookout says it’s also considered the gold-standard for those with darker hair.
+(Laser hair removal has to be done on dark hair; it won’t work on blonde, gray or white hairs, notes Dr. Houshmand.)
+“Some at-home hair removal systems aren’t advised for those with certain hair or skin colors, but a dermatologist has access to different tools and technologies,” she explains.
 “For lighter skin types with dark hair, I suggest the BBL laser, and for darker skin types with dark hair, the Nd:YAG laser.
 Both will reduce unwanted hair.”
-Laser hair removal also requires multiple sessions—sometimes up to six—to experience results.
+However, be aware that laser hair removal requires multiple sessions—sometimes up to six—to experience results.

 Opt for electrolysis.
 Electrolysis uses applies a minuscule amount of electricity to the base of the hair follicle to destroy it and permanently remove unwanted hair.
 “The only permanent way to truly remove the hair is by electrolysis,” says Fort Lauderdale, FL dermatologist Dr. Matthew Elias.
 “While lasers may diminish these hairs for a while, hormonally controlled hairs typically always return.”